U8NWXD/oppia-wiki/Get-help.md

 ## Communication channels

 If you need help, there are a few communication channels you can use.
-Developers usually respond within 24 hours, so long as you use a channel they actually check.
+Developers usually respond within 24 hours so long as you use a channel they actually check.

 ### Email